wpmartin/dremio-agentic-ai-workshop/gold/wiki_trips_enriched.md

 ## Data Documentation for Enriched NYC Taxi Trips

-This production-level data product, `nyc_taxi_trips__enriched`, details taxi rides in [New York City](https://en.wikipedia.org/wiki/New_York_City) providing pickup information, trip cost, trip distance, and other information.
+This production-level data product, `trips_enriched`, details taxi rides in [New York City](https://en.wikipedia.org/wiki/New_York_City) providing pickup information, trip cost, trip distance, and other information.

 It has been enriched with weather data from a weather station based in New York City.